-If you have an interlocking tile garage floor or you are considering purchasing one, then we are sure you have heard how easy they are to maintain.
+If you have an interlocking tile garage floor or are considering purchasing one, you have likely heard how easy they are to maintain.
 But do you really know how to clean interlocking floor tiles?
-Because of the material that these tiles are made of, it’s important to know the correct way to clean and maintain them properly to insure the best results.
+It’s important to learn the correct way to clean and maintain hard plastic tiles properly to ensure the best results.

-To be clear, the tiles we are referring to are the high-impact plastic polypropylene garage tiles by manufacturers such as RaceDeck, Swisstrax, Big Floors, and TrueLock just to name a few.
-If you are inquiring about the softer rubber-like PVC tiles, we will be discussing those in a future article.
+To be clear, the tiles we are referring to are high-impact polypropylene garage tiles from manufacturers such as RaceDeck, Swisstrax, Big Floors, and TrueLock,to name a few.
+If you are inquiring about the softer, rubber-like PVC tiles, we will discuss them in a future article.

-Because these tiles are made of high-impact non-porous polymers (hard plastic), the dirt and grime that they collect sit on top of the tiles and not in the tiles like it would with bare concrete or other semi porous flooring products.
-This is the primary reason why it’s extremely difficult to stain most polypropylene garage tiles.
+Hard plastic interlocking tiles are made of high-impact non-porous polymers.
+The dirt and grime they collect tend to accumulate on the tiles.
+It does not reside within the surface of the tiles as it typically does with bare concrete or other semi-porous surfaces.
+This is the primary reason why it can be difficult to stain most polypropylene garage tiles.

-Since dirt and grime tend to sit on the surface and not in the surface, the cleaning techniques and products used are slightly different than other garage flooring options.
+Since dirt and grime tend to sit on the surface, the cleaning techniques and products used are slightly different than other floor cleaning methods.

 Cleaning and maintenance tips

-For routine cleaning maintenance of interlocking garage tiles, there are a few items that work very well.
+For routine maintenance of interlocking garage tiles, a few cleaning products work very well.

-We don’t recommend using the standard floor attachment without the brush however.
-The reason is that sandy dirt and debris that is rubbed between the tile and the floor attachment can cause microscopic scratches to the surface of the tile which may dull the finish over time.
+Be careful when using the standard floor attachment with a shop vac.
+Sandy dirt and debris that is rubbed between the tile and the floor attachment can act as a mild abrasive.
+Over time, it can cause microscopic scratches to the surface of the tile, which may dull the finish.

 Best cleaning products for interlocking tiles

-As easy as it is to maintain these floors, there will come a time when the floor needs more than routine maintenance from a broom or vacuum.
+As easy as it is to maintain these floors, there will come a time when they need more than routine sweeping or vacuuming.

-We are talking about cleaning the mess left over after a snow fall or heavy rain.
-This can also include the occasional scuff marks, black tire marks, stubborn grease from working on your cars, and the general mess that gets tracked around from that weekend project that you just completed.
+We are talking about cleaning the mess left over after a snowstorm or days of heavy rain.
+This also includes the occasional scuff marks, stubborn grease from working on your cars, or the general mess that gets tracked around from that weekend project that you just completed.

-Stay away from sudsing film forming cleaners as these will act like a magnet on plastic and attract dust and dirt that will only increase how often you need to clean or sweep.
+Stay away from sudsing film-forming cleaners as they will act like a magnet on plastic and attract dust and dirt.
+This increases how often you need to clean or sweep and the surface can get slippery when wet.

 Buff out any scuff marks that mopping did not remove with a rag or soft scrub pad dipped in your cleaning solution.
-A short bristled deck brush is also great for scrubbing the more stubborn marks while you mop as well.
+A short-bristle deck brush is also great for scrubbing stubborn marks while you mop.

-For the more stubborn and difficult to remove tire marks, grease, and general smudges, use a few drops of solvent such as mineral spirits or Goof Off on a rag.
-Do just small areas at a time and do not attempt to clean the entire floor this way.
+For stubborn, difficult-to-remove tire marks, grease, and general smudges, use a few drops of solvent on a rag.
+Examples are mineral spirits or Goof Off.
+Clean small areas at a time and do not attempt to clean the entire floor this way.

 RaceDeck cleaning kit

-To our knowledge, RaceDeck is the only company that actually offers a commercial cleaning kit for interlocking tiles.
-The kit includes their pH balanced All-Purpose cleaner, Scuff Remover, Restore, and Renovator Cleaner.
+To our knowledge, RaceDeck is the only company to offer a commercial cleaning kit for interlocking tiles.
+The kit includes their pH-balanced All-Purpose cleaner, Scuff Remover, Restore, and Renovator Cleaner.

-You can find more information about the RaceDeck cleaners here.
+You can find more information about the RaceDeck cleaners by contacting them here.

 Regarding cleaning of polypropylene floor tiles, I did a little experiment with a “magic eraser” type of sponge on my Racedeck Tuffshield floor.
 Had some cutoff leftovers in black and white.
 DON’T DO IT.
 The mild abrasive texture of the sponge took the finish right off the black tiles, completely dulling it.
 Not very noticeable on the white but basically would ruin the black finish.
 Stick with mild microfiber towels or non abrasive sponges and cleaning solutions as mentioned in the above article.